vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_GetWorkflows.md

 ---
 ## vtctldclient GetWorkflows

+Gets all vreplication workflows (Reshard, MoveTables, etc) in the given keyspace.

 ```
-vtctldclient GetWorkflows <keyspace> [flags]
+vtctldclient GetWorkflows <keyspace>
 ```

 ### Options

 ```
   -h, --help       help for GetWorkflows
-  -a, --show-all   Show all workflows instead of just active workflows
+  -a, --show-all   Show all workflows instead of just active workflows.
 ```

 ### Options inherited from parent commands